nik1oo/bogwalker/README.md

 # Monster Codex

 Krokul (the hybrid archetype) -- humanoid crocodile with a spear.
 Ignesa (the ghost archetype) -- will-o-the-wisp, a flaming ghost with a woman's face.
+It's purpose is to misguide travelers.
-Grendul (the beast archetype) -- Grendel
+Grendul (the beast archetype) -- Grendel, werewolf-looking beast.
 Bordana (the witch archetype) -- Borda, a blindfolded witch. personifies fear of the swamp. creates fog.
 Nokur (the shapeshifter archetype) -- Nixie, a shapeshifting water spirit, that looks like a worm/dragon.
 Backa (the ? archetype) -- Brook Horse, a white horse.